25 of the Best Primary Care Doctors Near Me in Utah, US

 Cottonwood Medical Clinic - Internal Medicine

 Kelley Fulghum, MD is a dedicated internal medicine provider at Intermountain Health’s Cottonwood Medical Clinic in Murray, Utah.
 She supports patients in Murray, Cottonwood Heights, Sandy, Holladay and surrounding communities, treating a broad range of internal medicine, including cardiovascular disease, diabetes, hypertension, chronic kidney disease, dyslipidemias, endocrine disorders, geriatrics, preventative medicine, and urgent care.Driven by a commitment to making a meaningful impact on her patients' lives, Dr. Fulghum focuses on building trusting partnerships, viewing patients as pilots of their wellness journey, with herself as their co-pilot.
 By fostering these relationships, she aims to make her patients feel comfortable and confident, which she believes leads to the best outcomes.
-Her top areas of expertise are Type 2 Diabetes (T2D), Pulmonary Embolism, Shingles, and High Cholesterol.
+Her clinical expertise encompasses Type 2 Diabetes (T2D), Pulmonary Embolism, Shingles, and High Cholesterol.
+Dr. Fulghum is board certified in American Board Of Internal Medicine.

 Imed Physicians